-FUNCTION COMMAND DESCRIPTION DS DS Display operating status.
+FUNCTION COMMAND DESCRIPTION C404 DS Display operating status.
 Status CP Display bottle closure parameters.
 MMDDYY= Set real-time clock month, day, year. mmddyy Follow with HHMMSS = or it will not set date.
 DDMMYY= Set real-time clock day, month, year. ddmmyy Follow with HHMMSS = or it will not set date.
 HHMMSS= hhmmss Set real-time clock hour, minute, second.
-Baud=x x= baud rate for general communication and uploading (300, 600, 1200, 2400, 4800, 9600, 19200, or 38400) . x=nimh: Set battery type to NiMH.x=nicad: Set battery type to Ni-Cad.
-(Note: Ni-Cad battery BatteryType=x pack and charger are no longer available.) x=alkaline : Set battery type to alkaline.
-Initialize logging - use to reset data pointers and cast number after existing data has been removed from Searam and prior to recording new data.
+Baud=x x = baud rate for general communication and uploading (300, 600, 1200, 2400, 4800, 9600, 19200, or 38400) BatteryType=x x=nimh: Set battery type to NiMH.x=nicad: Set battery type to Ni-Cad.x=alkaline: Set battery type to alkaline.
+General SampleNum=0 or Initialize logging - use to reset data pointers and cast number after existing data has been removed from SEARAM and prior to recording new data.
 Sending either sets both SampleNum and CastNum to 0.
-SampleNum=0 When switch plunger is pushed in, recording begins immediately.
-First time switch is pushed in after receipt of General SampleNum=0 or CastNum=0, data recording starts Setup or at beginning of memory and any previously recorded data is written over, whether memory has been erased CastNum= ( Erase Memory ) or not.
-When switch is pulled out, recording 0 stops.
-Each time switch is pushed in again, recording Ü continues with new data stored after previously recorded data and a new header written to indicate time, date, incremented cast number, and sample numbers contained in cast.
+When switch plunger is pushed in, recording begins immediately.
+First time switch is pushed in after receipt of SampleNum=0 or CastNum=0, data recording starts at beginning of memory and any previously recorded data Setup CastNum= 0 is written over, whether memory has been erased (Erase Memory) or not.
+When switch is pulled out, recording stops.
+Each time switch is pushed in again, recording continues with new data stored after previously recorded data and a new header written to indicate time, date, incremented cast number, and sample numbers contained in cast.
 Up to 100 casts may be taken or until memory is full.
-Erase memory, destroying all data in Searam.
-All data bits are set to 1; sample number, header number, and data Erase Memory pointers are set to 0.
-Erasing memory is optional, as Searam writes over previously recorded information when SampleNum=0 or CastNum=0 is used.
+Erase Memory Erase memory, destroying all data in SEARAM .
+All data bits are set to 1; sample number, header number, and data pointers are set to 0.
+Erasing memory is optional, as SEARAM writes over previously recorded information when SampleNum=0 or CastNum=0 is used.
 Knowledge of initial memory contents (i.e., all 1's) can be a useful cross check when data is uploaded.
-Quit session and place Searam in quiescent (sleep) state.
-QS Main power is turned off; memory retention is unaffected. - (Searam automatically enters quiescent state after 2 minutes have elapsed without receiving a command.)
-2 minutes have elapsed without receiving a committand.)
+QS Quit session and place SEARAM in quiescent (sleep) state.
+Main power is turned off; memory retention is unaffected.
+(SEARAM automatically enters quiescent state after 2 minutes have elapsed without receiving a command.)